BioKIC/symbiota-docs/content/coll_manager/citation/_index.md

 > For more information on citation formats, please see the following page: https://serv.biokic.asu.edu/ecdysis/includes/usagepolicy.php

 ## Data Usage Policy & Portal Citations
 Some portal communities maintain their own portal-wide data usage policies for media and specimen records, which includes a recommended citation format for the portal.
-This information can typically be found on the **_Sitemap_ > _Image Library_ > _Usage Policy and Copyright Information_**.
+This information can typically be found on the **_Sitemap_ > _Media Library_ > _Usage Policy and Copyright Information_**.
 To request modifications to your portal's data usage policy, or to have one added to your portal, contact your portal manager.